How do you teach UI and UX?

 Universal Design

-Students learn the process and importance of creating products that are accessible to people with a wide range of abilities, disabilities, and other characteristics.
+Students learn the process and importance of creating products that are engaging and accessible to people with a wide range of abilities, disabilities, and other characteristics.

 User Insight

-User insights offer real, informed feedback from the people who actually use your product.
-Students learn how discovering valuable and quantifiable insights can help teams understand their customers and build exactly what they need.
+User insights offer real, informed feedback acquired from the people who actually use your product.
+Students learn how discovering valuable and quantifiable insights, such as preferences, behaviors, and expectations can help teams understand their customers and build exactly what they need.

 User Flowchart

 A flowchart is a diagram that depicts a process, workflow, or system in sequential steps.
-Usually simple in terms of appearance, they are comprised of different shapes connected with arrows to represent different steps of a process.
+Usually simple in terms of appearance, a flowchart is comprised of different shapes connected with arrows to represent different steps of a process.

 Students learn how, in the context of product design, flowcharts are used in the early ideation phase to quickly depict the intended behavior of an app.